andresvilla86/aws-cert-solutions-architect-associate-study-guide/README.md

 Guide being hold to June 2021...UPDATE NOW

-Added comments to the guide
+Added comments to the certifications assesments